joshlong-attic/2025-devnexus-bootiful-apps/README.md

 - new spring auth server (pointing to config server, which conveniently has all the config)
 - new oauth client (pointing to config server, which conveniently has all the config)
 - And, thank buddha, `grpcurl` supports sending headers.
 So to make the demo faster, I could write a quick endpoint in the client that leaks the token then run `grpcurl` with a header, and point it to the gateway (which is also the client).

+when it comes to security, i specifically want to enable the passkeys and one time token support on the auth server.

+so the beats would be:

+* spring data jdbc
+* modulith
+* grpc
+* graphql
+* rest(-ish)
+* config server
+* auth server and passkeys
+* resource server
+* gateway && oauth client
+* graalvm/virtual threads

+curtsy.